Aesica/RMMV/README.md

 - Control over bush opacity vs the lower half of actors and events
 - Probably some other things I'm forgetting

+**8/20/2019 - 2.7**
+- Added version control for Aesica.Toolkit (mostly notetag processing functions) so that multiple plugins using it won't overwrite it unless their version is newer.
+In light of this change, it is strongly recommened that you update to this version or later if using more than one of my plugins.

 **8/1/2019 - 2.6**
 - Removed AutoSave functionality.
 It is now its own plugin
 - Plugin commands used by this plugin are no longer case sensitive